cs421sp25-homework/Interview-AI/README.md

      ```

 5. **Git (optional)**
-   - Use Git for version control or to clone your project repository if it’s hosted on a Git platform like GitHub or GitLab.
+   - Use Git for version control or to clone your project repository if it's hosted on a Git platform like GitHub or GitLab.

 ---